Strevia/phants-nomic/rules/rules.md

 7. Whoever builds a tower that reaches the Moon first wins.
 It takes 84,000,000 cubit-sized blocks to reach the Moon.

 8. Players gain a multiplier to their points based on the floored log base 2 number of blocks in their tower.
 The full formula can be found in apendix_F.md.

 9. Once a block has been built, a player may add it to their tower at a point cost equal to the current height of the player's tower in number of blocks.

 10. Players may create additional features which they can add to their towers.
 When creating a feature, a player needs to specify: a name, a cost in blocks and/or points, and a unique effect.
 These features will be stored in appendix_T.md.

+11. For every tenth rule that is passed, every player (active or inactive) gain 3 points.
+These points are not effected by rule 8.